oxfeeefeee/kaiju/README.md

 <a href="https://github.com/oxfeeefeee/kaiju/blob/master/KDB.md" title="KDB">KDB</a>
 ----

-A compact TXDatabase will be used in Kaiju, so that you don't need to store the full blockchain, but can sitll verify transactions.
+A compact TXDatabase will be used in Kaiju, so that you don't need to store the full blockchain, but can still verify transactions.

 Educational Purpose
 ----